core-wg/yang-cbor/draft-veillette-core-cool-librry-latest.md

 * submodule list: The SID and revision assigned to each submodule used by the module.

-* feature list: The SID assigned to each YANG feature supported by the server.
+* feature list: The SID assigned to each YANG feature supported by the server endpoint.

 * deviation list: The SID and revision assigned to each YANG module used for deviation statements.